AbubakerSalih/Machine-Learning-Projects/README.md

     I merged  job description columns into one `text` column then used  **TF-IDF Vectorizer** to transform the text into numerical features . the datset was **strongly imbalanced** so undersampling was done to balance the classes.
 I made a logistic regression model from scratch and compared it to the one from sklearn. finally I made bar charts to compare the accuracy between the two.

-11. **Custom vs Library SVM: Performance Comparison on Breast Cancer Dataset** I implemented a SVM from scratch and used it on breast cancer dataset.I compared its accuracy with the accuracy of the SVM from Scikit-learn .
+11. **Custom vs Library SVM: Performance Comparison on Breast Cancer Dataset** I implemented a SVM from scratch and used it on breast cancer dataset.
+I compared its accuracy with the accuracy of the SVM from Scikit-learn .
 Suprisingly,my custom model performed slightly better.
+12. **Lasso Regression from Scratch vs Scikit-Learn** I used a custom lasso regression from scratch to predict the salary of a person.
+I compared my model with the one from sklearn to see which one performs better.